Skip to content

 Add password.txt

-Make sure to create a password.txt file, then add the Bor keystore file password right in the /var/lib/bor/password.txt file.
+Make sure to create a password.txt file, then add the Bor keystore file password in the /var/lib/bor/password.txt file.

 Add your Ethereum address